 However, with the processes of the traditional peer-review process under threat from the open access movement and journals where you can just pay to get your work published, there is a clear and urgent need for focused and immediate action from the top-down and the bottom-up to track down research misconduct more systematically.

-Back to the special issue on ethics, values and culture driving research.
+Go back to the Special Issue: Ethics, values and culture driving research